 Audience buying has evolved from basic demographic targeting to a more intent-based approach that uses general browsing activity to infer intent.
 This is a good first step, but there is still room to improve audience buying to target the right prospects at the right time, when they show interest in the products and services that you sell.

 Jumpshot can improve upon this by adding actual conversion activity to the equation.
-We are building audiences off of conversion behavior found in our clickstream data, that can be used to create look-alike audiences to scale volume for new customer acquisition.
+We are building audiences off of conversion behavior found in our online behavioral data, that can be used to create look-alike audiences to scale volume for new customer acquisition.

 How advertisers can benefit from better intent-based audience buying

 Advertisers can optimize their digital campaigns by using intent-based audience buying that is informed by actual conversion activity.
 Here are a couple examples of the benefits of intent-based audience buying across verticals:

 Insurance advertisers care about the path-to-quote on their own website as well as competing sites.
 However, they don’t want to reach people who recently filled out a request for a quote because these people are too far down the conversion path.
 Instead, they want to reach people who are about to fill out a request for a quote, which is exactly the type of people who can be found by targeting a highly intent-based look-alike audience.